lx324310/soc_design_tools_install/README.md

   $source ~/.bashrc

 #OpenRISC GNU Toolchain
-(OR32 or OR1K,OR32 is the older for OR1K,mkg-soc and minsoc is based on OR32 )
+(OR32 is the older for OR1K,mkg-soc and minsoc is based on OR32 )

 OR32 GNU toolchain install

+1、prepare for install

+  $sudo apt-get -y install build-essential make gcc g++ flex bison patch texinfo libncurses5-dev libmpfr-dev libgmp3-dev libmpc-dev libzip-dev python-dev libexpat1-dev